rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 for<'b, 'c> fn(&'b u32, &'c u32)
 ```

-Here we would placeholer the supertype, as before, yielding:
+Here we would replace the bound region in the supertype with a placeholder, as before, yielding:

 ```text
 for<'a> fn(&'a u32, &'a u32)